 In late 2018, he started his PhD at Eindhoven University of Technology on the development next-generation redox flow batteries with a focus on electrodes and membranes for non-aqueous redox flow batteries.
 Rémy loves to cook and especially meat and pastries.
 He always wants to improve his skills and recipes, he thinks that baking is no more that scientific experiments that you can do at home and that is why it is so enjoyable.
 Rémy also likes to hike and to go touring on his bike that he can feel closer to nature for some time.

-Research project: Functional polymeric electrode coatings for electrosorption of heavy metal ions.
+Research project: In-flow functional polymeric electrode coatings for electrosorption of heavy metal ions in flow-cells

-Research project: Topology optimization of porous electrodes for redox flow batteries.
+Research project: 3D-printing of optimized electrode microstructures for organic redox flow batteries